GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 <a name="section-4-1-4"></a>
 #### 4.1.4 Raw brain mask creation
 Three brain extraction options are provided: *FSL bet* function, *AFNI 3dskullstrip* function, and Matlab *PCNN3D* toolbox.
 In the script, all three functions are called, and one can pick the tightest mask for manual editing in the next step.
-You might need to play with "bet_f" at the head of "preproc_script_1.sh" as well as the parameters at the head of "PCNN3D_run_v1_3.m" to get a tighter mask.
+You might need to play with the "--bet" parameter in the option of "preproc_script_1.sh" as well as the parameters at the head of "PCNN3D_run_v1_3.m" to get a tighter mask.

     FSL bet: better for some rat brains.
     AFNI 3dskullstrip: similar to FSL bet.